 Based on a 40-hour work week, the average salary for a community or social service worker in Saskatchewan was $44,636, and on average $67,932 for family and group home counsellors, according to the provincial government’s 2013 Saskatchewan Wage Survey.

 Apply as a full-time student before April 30, you may be eligible for a $500 – $5,000 Entrance Scholarship.
-Apply before June 30, if you are in Grade 11 and have a 70% average, and you may be eligible for a $1,000 Early Entrance Award.
+Apply before June 30, if you are in Grade 11 and have a 70% average, you are eligible for a $1,000 Early Entrance Award.